 Messaging has been targeted and effective at winning hearts and minds across Harlow and East Hertfordshire.
 As a result of our public affairs and PR support, the project has received cross-party backing and a supporter base has formed that includes local residents, business leaders and community groups.

-In August 2020 we will be undertaking what is likely to be the UK’s first fully digital public consultation on a garden town, utilising an interactive website, virtual site walkthrough with drone footage; and series of community webinars to fully engage the community about the plans before amended application are submitted in Autumn 2020.
+Following lockdown restrictions, we’ve undertaken one of the UK’s first fully digital public consultation exercises on a garden town, using a website, virtual site walkthrough with drone footage; and a series of community webinars to fully engage the community about the plans.

 New York City Comptroller Scott M. StringerContact Us